cloux/aws-devuan/README.md

 Why **'Unofficial'**: This project is not affiliated with the official Devuan GNU/Linux distribution in any way.

+### Vagrant

+The Vagrant base box is available for download at https://app.vagrantup.com/cloux/boxes/ColibriOS

+This image is built by the same principles as the AWS EC2, featuring:

+ * Rebranding to **ColibriOS**
+ * Small image size ~200 MB
+ * Direct boot without initrd
+ * Kernel optimized for VirtualBox
+ * Many tools including [oomd](https://facebookmicrosites.github.io/oomd/), [wireguard](https://www.wireguard.com) and [sin](https://github.com/cloux/sin)

+NOTE: Unlike AWS EC2, the Vagrant images are not released automatically with each new kernel.
+New releases are available ad-hoc, depending on the amount of accumulated fixes.

 ---
 ## Usage

-A few useful commands to get you up and running.
-These Runit scripts are universal, and work well outside the cloud environment.
+A few useful commands to get you up and running quickly.

 ### Login